Dr Julian Millie

 Andrea Whittaker is ARC Future Fellow and Associate Professor in Anthropology at SoSS.
 She is a medical anthropologist working primarily in the fields of reproductive health, biotechnologies and medical mobility and travel with a special interest on Thailand and SE Asia.
 She is currently undertaking research on several ARC grants, including a Discovery Project on medical travel in Thailand and Malaysia, an ARC Linkage on contraceptive use among CALD women in Victoria and an ARC Linkage which involves a longitudinal study of people living with HIV in rural and regional Queensland.
 Her Future Fellowship studies the reproductive travel in Thailand and the region for sex selection and surrogacy.
 She received her PhD from the University of Qld in 1995.
 Her major publications include Intimate Knowledge: Women and their Health in Northeast Thailand (2000), Women’s Health in Mainland South-east Asia ed.
 (2002), Abortion, Sin and the State in Thailand (2004) and Abortion in Asia: Local dilemmas, global politics ed.
 (2010).
 She has another book entitled Thai in vitro: Assisted reproduction in Thailand forthcoming in 2014 with Berghahn Books.

-Andrea Whittaker joins the Anthropology Program from Monash Psychology and Psychiatry in Semester 1 2014
+Andrea Whittaker joined the Anthropology Program from Monash Psychology and Psychiatry in Semester 1 2014